United States Coast Guard Reserve: World War II

 Persons joining the Coast Guard after 1 February 1942 were signed on as regular reservists and were obligated to serve for "the duration plus six" months.
 These reservists served in every type of job that the Coast Guard had been tasked.

-Other volunteers and Coast Guard Auxiliary members formed what was termed the temporary reserve and they generally served without pay, receiving only reimbursement for fuel expenses on their privately owned boats to perform coastal patrols and port security.
+Uniquely among the Armed Forces, the Coast Guard was also given the authority to appoint other volunteers as "temporary reservists" without regard to age and physical fitness.
+These temporary reservists were generally drawn from the Coast Guard Auxiliary and were, essentially, unpaid part-time service members utilized stateside to, among other duties, perform coastal patrols and port security.

 Because all of the personnel inducted in the Coast Guard after the start of the war were reservists, only 8% of the 214,000 Coast Guardsmen that served during World War II were non-reservists.
 An additional 125,000 temporary reservists also contributed to the war effort.
 At the end of the war most reservists were released to inactive duty or discharged.

 Cold War period

-Due to increased tensions during the Korean War period, Congress authorized funding of the first Coast Guard reserve units.
+Due to increased tensions during the Korean War period, Congress authorized funding of the first Coast Guard Reserve units.
 The first units were known as Organized Reserve Training Unit, Port Security (ORTUPS) and consisted of reserve officers and enlisted training in port security operations.
 Meetings were generally held once a week for 4 hours on a week night.
 Four hours paid the reservist the equivalent of one day's pay for active duty Coast Guardsmen.
 There were 35 ORTUPS Units and 8300 reservists serving by July 1951.
+It was during this time that the Coast Guard's Office of Reserve was created.

 During the Vietnam War period and shortly thereafter, the Coast Guard considered abandoning the reserve program, but the force was instead reoriented into force augmentation.
+At the start of American involvement in the conflict, the Coast Guard anticipated calling up its reservists and auxilarists.
+As a result, 8,000 Coast Guard personnel, both active-duty and reservists, served in Southeast Asia.
 The Coast Guard Reserve reached its peak strength of 17,815 in 1969, during the Vietnam War.